OCR-D/ocrd-website/site/de/workflows.md

   </tbody>
 </table>

-### Step 16: Post correction
+### Step 15: Post correction

-In this processing step you can try to correct the recognized text.
+This processor tries to optimize the recognized text.

-**Note:** `ocrd-cor-asv-ann-process` takes the unaligned OCR text as input, whereas `ocrd-cis-post-correct.sh` needs aligned texts.

 **See also:  ToDo reference to the result inside talk on final workshop**